A Family Immersion in Marine Conservation and Island Culture, hosted by Batu Batu and Tengah Island Conservation (TIC)

 All rates are per villa, for 3 nights / 4 days, inclusive of all Kembali Akar programme activities, villa accommodation, all meals, boat transfers from Mersing, Marine Park fees, SST and Tourism Tax.

-Standard Prices (SGD)
+Standard Prices (SGD and RM)

 Spots are limited.
 Submit your booking below.